Comprehensive and Progressive Agreement for Trans-Pacific Partnership: TPP modification and incorporation

-The final text of CPTPP was mostly identical to the original TPP, except for some provisions advanced by the US under the TPP, but not supported by the other members.
+The final text of CPTPP was mostly identical to the original TPP, except for some provisions advanced by the United States under the TPP, but not supported by the other members.
 In the intellectual property chapter, copyright and patent terms were shortened relative to TPP, and standards for digital IP protections were eliminated.
 Provisions allowing use of investor–state dispute settlements for investment agreements and authorizations were also rescinded.
+In summary, the CPTPP amends aspects of the following TPP chapters: